PetSmart Training Cost

 Not only are you actually paying about $20 per hour, but in a class full of puppies it’s not likely that you and your dog are going to receive much if any one on one time with the trainer in the hour before class is over.

 Not to mention the amount of time that will be spent bringing the class to order and dealing with any interruptions caused by hyper pups.
 And you are still paying for all of those minutes that are not spent on training!

 So what if your pup needs a more individualized approach?

-Well, you can, of course, hire a private trainer.
-However, if your pocketbook is of any concern, this option will leave you stretched even further than the weekly classes.
+Well you can, of course, hire a private trainer.
+However, if your pocket book is of any concern, this option will leave you stretched even further that the weekly classes.

 Half hour sessions can run around $45 in city areas.
 Purchasing multiple hours at a time is a slightly better deal, but the hourly rates are still around $55 per hour.
 Training is essential to the happiness of you and your dog, but it doesn’t have to cost you a fortune.

 If you really think about it, with just a bit of effort, training your dog at home can be done with the same time investment that is required to load them up, spend an hour at a class and then get them back home.